ruanbekker/containers-fan/content/posts/setup-bitwarden-password-manager-on-traefik-using-docker.md

 ---
-title: "Setup Bitwarden Pasword Manager on Docker with Traefik Proxy"
+title: "Setup Bitwarden Password Manager on Docker with Traefik Proxy"
 date: 2021-06-23T06:00:00+02:00
 draft: false
 description: "Learn how to setup a open source password manager called bitwarden on docker and use traefik as our http proxy with letsencrypt ssl traefik from secure communication"